tsoisauce/django-docker-heroku/README.md

-# Django Heroku Docker
+# Django Docker Heroku

 This is the ultimate full stack project using Heroku container build manifest to deploy.
-This is a generate template with Postgres, Celery, Redis.
+This is a generate template with Postgres, Celery, Redis and GraphQL (Graphene).

 ## Workflow

 - either use docker or virtual environment of your choice with Python 3.10.2
 - update/install dependencies `pip install -r requirements.txt`
 - start Django web server: `python manage.py runserver_plus`
-- start Celery workers: `celery -A app worker -l INFO`
+- start Celery workers: `celery -A django_app worker -l INFO`
 - to access shell: `python manage.py shell_plus`

 ## Deploy on Heroku